datanav/docs/getting-started.rst

 Testing
 ^^^^^^^
 To test that you can run a container from your image locally you can run it in command line/terminal.
 First we need to login to Docker.
-Run the command docker login and enter your Dockerhub **username** and **password** when prompted.
+Run the command docker login and enter your Docker Hub **username** and **password** when prompted.

 Next we'll need to run the image to create the container.